毫釐有差 A hairbreadth of difference

 The Tao that can be spoken of is not the eternal Tao.
 The name that can be named is not the eternal Name.
 The Unnamable is the beginning of Heaven and Earth.
 The Namable becomes the mother of the ten thousand things. – Lao-tzu (Tao Te Ching)

 Judge not, that you be not judged.
-For with what judgment you judge, you will be judged; and with the measure you use, it will be measured back to you. – Yeshua (Matt.
+For by what standards you judge will you be judged, and the punishment you give out will come back to you in equal measure. – Yeshua (Matt.
 7:1)

 Vimalakirti Sutra: (Burton Watson)

 The Bodhisattva Field of Merit said, “To speak of deeds that generate good karma, deeds that generate evil karma, and deeds that generate no karma is dualistic.
 The true nature of all three kinds of deeds is empty.
 And if it is empty, then there are no good deeds, no evil deeds, and no non-karmaic deeds.
 One who allows no thought of distinction to arise with regard to these three types of deeds may thereby enter the gate of nondualism.”
 (Wisdom Library)

 If your mind moment by moment never differentiates, you may be called a living patriarch.
 If your mind differentiates, your true nature and the world are set apart.
 But so long as it does not differentiate, your true nature and the world are not separated.”

 Someone asked, “What do you mean by the mind that moment by moment does not differentiate?”

 The Master said, “The moment you ask such a question differentiation has already taken place: your true nature and the world have been set apart.

 “Followers of the Way, make no mistake!
 The myriad things in this and other worlds are all devoid of true nature, of a nature that can cause things to arise.
 They are empty names, and the characters with which they are written [the scriptures or ching] are likewise empty.
 If you take these empty names as real, you make a serious mistake.
 (Lin-chi)